alexdmoss/k8s-sandbox/kube-lego/README.md

 - Supports automatic renewals and the automated proof of ownership needed by LetsEncrypt.
 - It’s standalone.
 The LetsEncrypt code isn’t embedded in the LoadBalancer (Ingress Controller) code itself

+## Troubleshooting

-Be aware that gce has a limit of 5 backend services by default, read here how to increase your limits.
+GCE has a limit of 5 backend services by default.
 Use the command below to verify if you're reaching the limits.

   `kubectl get events -w --all-namespaces`